24 hours customer service +9779849693351

 4. Climbing Route: There are several routes to climb Manaslu, but the most popular route is the Northeast Ridge.
 The climb involves steep snow and ice slopes, and some technical rock climbing sections.

 5. Physical Fitness: Climbing Manaslu requires excellent physical fitness and stamina, as well as strong mountaineering skills.
-You should be prepared to spend several weeks at high altitude, and to endure harsh weather and environmental conditions.
+You should be prepared to spend several weeks at high altitudes and endure harsh weather and environmental conditions.

 Overall, a Manaslu Expedition can be a challenging and rewarding experience for experienced mountaineers seeking to climb one of the highest peaks in the world.
 However, it is important to be well-prepared and to approach the climb with caution and respect for the mountain and the environment.